newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to-message-consumer/README.md

 2. Then select 'Distributed tracing'.
 You should see a `subscribeToOrders` transaction (a throwaway one, just for the registration call - see the note on `requireActiveTx` below), a `publishOrders` transaction, and **three separate `Consume/Named/orders` transactions** - one per message.
-Each of those three is created fresh by `createSubscriberTransaction`, entirely independent of `publishOrders` even though that's what triggered them.
+Each of those three is created fresh by `createTransaction`, entirely independent of `publishOrders` even though that's what triggered them.
 3. Select one of the `Consume/Named/orders` traces and toggle 'Show in-process spans'.
-You'll see a `processMessage` segment nested under the transaction's base segment - `createSubscriberTransaction` only creates the base segment for the transaction itself, so the handler also calls `newrelic.createSubscriberSegment` to create a segment for the actual message-processing work, with the message attached as an attribute on it.
+You'll see a `processMessage` segment nested under the transaction's base segment - `createTransaction` only creates the base segment for the transaction itself, so the handler also calls `newrelic.createSegment` to create a segment for the actual message-processing work, with the message attached as an attribute on it.

 ## Description